 Magenta is a powerful colour, which means the surrounding palette plays a major role in how the space feels.
 The most successful interiors balance magenta with tones that either soften its intensity or enhance its richness.
 This becomes even easier when you understand the basics of matching flooring colours with wall colours.

-The table below shows some of the most effective colour pairings designers use with magenta and how they influence the overall atmosphere of a space.
+The table below shows some of the most effective colour pairings designers use with magenta and how they influence a space’s overall atmosphere.

 | Color | Effect | Best Use |